anonymous-moniker/repo1/README.md

 - The `result` directory has the `.npy` files for all our experiments.
 - The `analysis` directory has the images in `.pdf` format for the accuracy comparisons among all the sampling techniques.
 - The `model` directory has the saved weights for the Neural Netowrk used in the Variational autoencoder.
+- The `coresets` directory has the packages and codes for coreset construction using sensitivity sampling.
+This module is acquired from the original paper.

 ## Running the notebooks
 - The notebooks named `* class classification Unscented Transform.ipynb` contain the calculation of ***Sigma point sampling*** and active learning accuracies